department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/apply-vre.md

     description: If you have a disability and you're currently in predischarge status, file a claim to help speed up the claim decision process.
    - url: /vocational-rehab-and-employment/family-members/
     title: Family Members
-    description: Find out if you qualify for certain counseling services, training, and education benefits.
+    description: If you're the family member of a service-disabled Servicemember or Veteran, find out if you qualify for certain counseling services, training, and education benefits.

 ---